Do you need consulting, training or help implementing OSRM or OSM in your project? πŸ‘‹ Afi Labs is an OpenStreetMap expert.

 Summary and conclusion

 This wraps up our four part series on the Open Source Routing Machine (OSRM).
 In this last tutorial, we learned how to use the Google Maps Nearby Search API to return a list of nearby restaurants, and how to sort them by distance from our current location using the OSRM Table API.
-We used these methods to build a simple restaurant search app that guides the user to the nearest restaurant.
+Using these tools, we built a simple restaurant search app that guides the user to the nearest restaurant.

 The OSRM APIs offer significant advantages.
 They are not only highly effective but also free to use if you host them on your own.
 These APIs are used in the technology stack of many major logistics and ridesharing companies, and provide a robust alternative to well-known services like Google Maps and Mapbox.
 I hope you found these tutorials as enjoyable and informative to read as I did in writing them.